chaosnative/chaosctl/Usage_interactive.md

 There will be a list of existing projects displayed on the terminal.
 Select the desired project by entering the sequence number indicated against it.

 ```
-Project list:
-1. Project-Admin

-Select a project [Range: 1-1]: 1
+?
+Select a project from the list:
+  ▸ Raj60163's project
 ```

 Next, select the installation mode based on your requirement by entering the sequence number indicated against it.

-Chaosctl can install an agent in two different modes.
+It can install an agent in two different modes.

 - cluster mode: With this mode, the agent can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.